indigotech/taq-github-bot/src/data/local/github/tracks/track-2/steps/step-4.md

 - Update the `Steps to run and debug` section with information on how to run your project (what commands should the developer use?)
 - Open other pull request with these changes on README.md

-This is good practice on projects to help other developers contribute with the project.
+This is good practice on projects to help other developers contribute with it.